mingxiangchan/dell-slides/PITCHME.md

 - admin can view list of transactions
 - admin can create a new transaction
 - admin can delete a question

++++

+### API Discussion

+- Frontend: I need this data
+- Backend: I will send in *this* format

+- Frontend: I need to send this data
+- Backend: Please send in *this* format

 ---